8. Lighting#

 }

-// Send material (object) properties to the shader
+// Send object lighting properties to the fragment shader

-Here we simply loop through the lights vector and send the values for each individual light to the shader (unfortunately we can’t send a vector of structs using a uniform, we could use GLSL interface blocks but I wanted to keep things simple here).
+Here we simply loop through the vector of light sources and send the values for each individual light to the shader (unfortunately we can’t send a vector of structs using a uniform, we could use GLSL interface blocks but I wanted to keep things simple here).

 {